Key Takeaways:

 Every change you make to your lifestyle can become a critical piece of the puzzle.
 When you combine them, you're building your strongest defense against cancer.

-First, diet.
-You've probably heard it a million times, but fruits, vegetables, and whole grains provide an essential source of dietary fiber, which can help protect you from colon cancer.
-Additionally, these foods are filled with nutrients and antioxidants, protecting your cells.
+Diet is one of the most studied factors in cancer prevention.
+Fruits, vegetables, and whole grains provide an essential source of dietary fiber, which can help protect against colon cancer.
+These foods are also rich in nutrients and antioxidants that protect your cells from damage.

-Additionally, try to cut back on processed meats and sugary drinks as much as possible.
-Alternatives, like flavored waters, can often make these changes easier.
+On the other side of the ledger, try to cut back on processed meats and sugary drinks as much as possible.
+Flavored waters, herbal teas, and whole-food snacks can make those swaps easier to stick with long-term.

 Get Enough Exercise